Wadu436/steam-expense-calculator/README.md

 # steam-expense-calculator
-Calculates how much money you spent on Steam, based on your transaction history
+Tampermonkey script to calculate how much money you spent on Steam